The-Ludwig/praktipy/README.md

 ====
 This provides a little script to handle tables in textfiles (similar, but more powerful, to numpy.genfromtxt()).

+# Using Matplotlib

+Praktipy will try to set up the matplotlib backend to enable printing of beautiful (german number format and nice math-font) plots.
+If you want to set up matplotlib yourself, just do that before you import anything from praktipy.

 # Documentation

 The code currently is not very well documented (Allthough tablehandler.py itself provides nice Docstrings).